 Dependant on energy intake, oestradiol implants (e.g. Compudose) give growth responses of 0.05–0.1kg/day.
 When cattle experience both a wet season and a dry season when implanted with 400 day oestradiol, weight responses are usually in the range of 0.06kg/day at a base growth rate of 0.3kg/day, and 0.09kg/day at a base growth rate of 0.6kg/day.

 On good quality pasture combination implants which contain oestradiol and trenbolone acetate give growth responses as high as 0.2kg/day.
 On high energy diets implants containing an androgen and oestrogen give a greater response than implants containing only oestrogen, for the first 100 days after implantation.

-Feed intake and feed conversion
+Feed intake and feed conversion of animals with HGPs

 A USA review of 85 feedlot experiments found an average increase in feed conversion of 8%.
 This means feed costs per unit liveweight gain are decreased when HGPs are used.